pivotal/docs-tap/scc/parameters-reference.hbs.md

 ### ImageRepository

-Used when fetching source code from container images (see [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-local-source-code)), it makes available to further resources in the supply chain the contents of the container image as a tarball that can be fetched liked any other source provider (git or maven).
+Used when fetching source code from container images.
+See [Create a workload from local source code](../cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-local-source-code), it makes available to further resources in the supply chain the contents of the container image as a tarball that is fetched liked any other source provider (git or maven).

 Parameters: